danielsmith89/ha-samsungtv-smart/docs/Frame_Art.md

 ### `samsungtv_smart.art_get_thumbnails_batch`

-Download thumbnails for multiple artworks at once.
+Download thumbnails for multiple artworks at once, note that if you set a favorite artwork with your smarthing app, the thumbnail will be available only after the artwork is displayed on your frame TV.

 **Parameters:**
 ```yaml